Gaff/blog/_posts/2015-09-02-DIY-VPN-with-docker.markdown

 Note that "sharp_mestorf" should be replaced by whatever name docker gave your container!

 This time I'm running docker in interactive mode, and I've added "--rm" so the container is destroyed as soon as we stop the job.
-I onlu need to run the server for long enough to download the config file.
+I only need to run the server for long enough to download the config file.
 After that I want to stop the server so that nobody else can get the config.

 To fetch the config open up a webbrowser and connect to your docker box's IP on port 8080.
 You'll likely get some security errors because this is being served over HTTPS without the correct certificates.
 It's safe to ignore these errors.
 You probably want to save it as "myvpn.ovpn" or similar.